Lisa Donovan: YouTube

-Mainstream success
+Acting

 Donovan was one of the first YouTube content creators to cross over to mainstream Hollywood when she was cast on MADtv in 2006.
 She debuted in a spoof of The Ellen DeGeneres Show, where she played Salma Hayek, the producer of the ABC comedy Ugly Betty, and Rosie O'Donnell.
 The episode aired on February 17, 2007.
 After signing a contract and only appearing in four episodes of MADtv, she left the following season.

-In 2010, she was given a role in Cosmopolitans Fun & Fearless campaign for females.

-In 2011, she was honored as Pioneer in New Media at the third annual Burbank International Film Festival alongside fellow honorees Bill Plympton, Mark Kirkland, Fred Willard, Al Jean, and Roger Corman.

 In 2015, she played the role of the flight attendant in Jeremy Garelick's The Wedding Ringer.